-Thank you for your interest in my candidacy for the office of Lieutenant Governor of Arkansas.
+Thank you for your interest in my candidacy for re-election of Arkansas State District 84.
 Let me cut to the chase.
 Every election campaign is about answering a simple question….
 Why?
 Why vote for this person and not another?
 Why is this person the best for the job?
 Why does this person even want this job?
 So, please allow me to start answering those questions for you.
 I am going to start with the last question, because I think it also answers much of the first two questions.

 Why do I want this job?
 Well, there are several reasons.
 First, I love this state and its people.
 It is no secret that I grew up north of here.
 As a young man I entered the US Naval Academy and during my Navy service my new wife, Leeann, and I moved around a lot.
 We got to see a good chunk of the world and the nation.
 I left the Navy and entered the business world, working for Procter and Gamble in Ohio.
 We got transferred to Arkansas and I will admit we didn’t know what to expect.
 Wow!
 I and my then young family fell in love with the place.
 Perhaps because we had seen lots of other places, Leeann and I quickly realized that this was not just another way station, but the place where we had to be.
 The place to raise our kids.
 The place for us to settle down and grow roots.
 And that’s what we did.
 My oldest daughter, Jordan, is a junior at the U of A Fayetteville.
 My triplets, two years old when they moved to Arkansas, are now in college.